Kampfkarren/selene/docs/src/lints/roblox_incorrect_roact_usage.md

 ```

 ## Remarks
-This lint is naiive and makes several assumptions about the way you write your code.
+This lint is naive and makes several assumptions about the way you write your code.
 The assumptions are based on idiomatic Roact.

 1. It assumes you are either calling `Roact.createElement` directly or creating a local variable that's assigned to `Roact.createElement`.
 2. It assumes if you are using a local variable, you're not reassigning it.